-Tennessee Gov. Bill Lee recently announced a proposal for education savings accounts that would allow families to use state money to pay for private schooling or to educate their children at home, up to 5,000 students in six school districts initially.
-Pitched as a plan to help low-income children, Lee's bill before the state legislature would actually provide funding to a broader range of students.
-Here’s an excerpt from the new governor's state of the state address with annotations by FutureEd Editorial Director Phyllis Jordan.
+Tennessee Gov. Bill Lee recently signed into law (updated May 24) a plan for education savings accounts that would allow families to use state money to pay for private schooling or to educate their children at home, up to 5,000 students initially.
+Pitched as a plan to help low-income children, the measure would actually provide funding to a broader range of students.
+Here’s an excerpt from the new governor’s state of the state address with annotations by FutureEd Editorial Director Phyllis Jordan.

 Lee: Nearly one in three students born into poverty does not finish high school, and a student that doesn’t finish high school is much more likely to stay in poverty.